Aviral000/insure-assign/readme.md

 Server Ports:
 Backend: http://localhost:5000
 Frontend: http://localhost:3000
 Feel free to modify the code as needed.
-If you encounter any issues, please consult the setup instructions again or reach out for help.
+If you encounter any issues, please consult the setup instructions again or reach out for help.(only use vs code otherwise change the frontend url accordingly)